Use the Lexology Navigator tool to compare the answers in this article with those from 20+ other jurisdictions.

 How should an objection to jurisdiction be raised?

-Any objection to jurisdiction must be raised no later than in the party's statement of defence, which implies that the party's participation in the appointment of arbitrators does not prevent it from making a jurisdictional objection.
+Any objection to jurisdiction must be raised no later than in the party's statement of defence.
+This implies that the party's participation in the appointment of arbitrators does not prevent it from making a jurisdictional objection.
 However, if the party's delay is justifiable (eg, the objection was raised immediately after it became aware of the situation), the tribunal may accept the objection even though it is overdue.

 Replacement of an arbitrator